sl0/opti/README.txt

 sleep command now is called externally although the internal command works well, because it's useful to have an idea of internal state from the outside.

+version 0.6 comes along with a pythonic setup.py, which is a prerequisite for upload into pypy archives.
+Only few changes happend: restore is done without counter-values, as its intention is to apply a new ruleset coming form the managment system.
+That one usually does not have packet-counters within its generated new ruleset.

 Version 0.5 relies on python 2.6 due to some crashes seen with python 2.7.3rc2, which is delivered within Debian wheezy for now.